What Really Happens When Your Dog is Home Alone?

 HOW OFTEN IT HAPPENS THAT YOU WONDER 'HOW IS MY DOG DOING WHILE I'M AWAY'?

-Studies have shown that up to 45% of dogs may suffer from some form of anxiety, with loneliness being a major trigger.
+Studies show that up to 45% of dogs suffer from anxiety, with loneliness being a major trigger.
+What does your furry friend feel while you're away—peaceful naps or deep stress?

 THE SILENT SUFFERING OF DOGS LEFT ALONE

-• Destructive Behaviors: Have you ever come home to find your favorite shoes chewed up or furniture scratched?
-This is more than just a nuisance—it's a clear sign that your dog is struggling with being alone.
+• Destructive Behaviors: Have you ever come home to find your shoes chewed up or furniture scratched?
+These are cries for help, not bad habits.

-• Excessive Barking and Howling: Nonstop barking or howling isn't just annoying; it's a desperate cry for help.
-Dogs do this because they feel abandoned and are trying to call you back.
+• Excessive Barking and Howling: Nonstop barking or howling isn't just annoying; your dog is desperate to reach you.

 THE HIDDEN HEALTH RISKS